JorgeEliasGarcia/MIRADAS-Heuristic-Combinatorial-Optimization/README.md

 The solver is evaluated through an extensive benchmark on **756 TSPLIB instances**, including an **exhaustive analysis of results**, such as:

-- solution quality across different instance families and sizes
+- Solution quality across different instance families and sizes
-- robustness and repeatability
-- runtime/performance behavior
+- Runtime/performance behavior

 These experiments are intended to provide a clear picture of when the heuristics work best and how performance scales with problem difficulty.